kessec/leapbunny/README.md

-# LF1000 Source
+# The LeapBunny Project
-The Source Code to the LF1000 Linux OS.
+A continuation and expansion of LeapsterOS developed by Leapfrog Enterprises.